Impact at Kiron

 Towards sustainable futures

 Shift towards learning programs designed for job market access.
-Start of collaborative project to create NELE, a training platform for school educators.
+Start of a collaborative project to create NELE, a training platform for school educators.

 2023